$0 Egypt → Canada Express Entry Guide — Quick-Start Checklist

 An applicant with NCLC 7 in all four French skills who also holds CLB 5+ in English receives an automatic 50-point CRS bonus.
 Separately, that French score makes you eligible for French-language proficiency draws, which have CRS cutoffs between 336 and 409.

 For the typical Egyptian at 480: Adding 50 points brings the score to 530, which is within striking distance of all-program draws and well above French-language draw cutoffs.
-The applicant moves from "stuck" to "invited within 1 to 2 draw cycles."
+The applicant becomes more competitive, but the timing of an invitation depends on the current cutoffs and draw schedule.

 Who benefits most: Egyptians who attended French-language schools (Lycee Francais, Sacre-Coeur, College de la Salle, College Saint Marc).
 These graduates often have a dormant B1 or B2 foundation that can be reactivated to NCLC 7 with 3 to 6 months of preparation.